empty787/git-toaster-activity/readme.md

 > By default, the language card shows language results only from public repositories.
 To include languages used in private repositories, you should [deploy your own instance](#deploy-on-your-own) using your own GitHub API token.

 > [!NOTE]\
 > Top Languages does not indicate the user's skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
-It is a new feature of github-readme-stats.
+It is a new feature of mdstats.

 > [!WARNING]\
 > This card shows languages usage only inside your own non-forked repositories, not depending from who is the author of the commits.
 It does not include your contributions into another users/organizations repositories.
 Currently there are no way to get this data from GitHub API.
 If you want this behavior to be improved you can support [this feature request](https://github.com/orgs/community/discussions/18230) created by [@rickstaa](https://github.com/rickstaa) inside GitHub Community.